Brianmanden/SpectreConsoleApps/SplitViewCommander/Notes.md

 ### Tasks

+* Learn more about Spectre Console

+---

+### Done
 * Create simple POC Layout using Spectre Console Widgets
-* Learn more about Spectre Console

 ---